vsch/flexmark-java/flexmark-ext-xwiki-macros/src/main/javadoc/overview.md

 ```

 General form of an inline macro is the same as the block form except the opening and/or closing
-marker has a blank or non-blank text prefix and/or non blank text suffix, or both opening and
+marker has a blank or non-blank text PREFIX and/or non blank text suffix, or both opening and
 closing markers are contained on the same line.

 ### Inline Macros: